AI-Gomez/forex_project/README.md

 # Bitcoin and Chinese Yuan Price movement analysis

-$H_o$ - There is no relationship with the Chinese Yuan and Bitcoin
+Ho - There is no relationship with the Chinese Yuan and Bitcoin

-$H_a$ - There is a relationship with the Chinese Yuan and Bitcoin
+Ha - There is a relationship with the Chinese Yuan and Bitcoin

 $a = .05$

-With a low p-value and as depicted in the visuals, we reject the Null Hypothesis.
+### With a low p-value and as depicted in the visuals, we reject the Null Hypothesis.

 ### Data Dictionary